 How to install WoW AddOns

 You can install WoW addons by using an addon manager or by installing them yourself.
 Addon managers are easy to use and will install addons into the correct folder on your computer.
-They also help keep your addons up-to-date by allowing you to click to update.
+They also help keep your addons up-to-date with “one-click” updating processes.

 In this article, we will walk over how to use both approaches.
 Since installing and maintaining addons is much easier with a manager, we will start there.

 If you are more of a visual person, you can check out the YouTube guide I made.
 In the video, I talk about using open-source managers like WowUp.
 While you can still use WowUp, it recently lost access to the server where addons are hosted and will not be a good option for updating many popular addons.

 How to install WoW AddOns with an Addon Manager